Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: Abstract

 \section{Abstract}

-We classify semistable abelian varieties over $\QQ$ with bad reduction at exactly 19 up to isogeny over $\QQ$.
-The general strategy goes back to Fontaine and has been heavily refined by Schoof.
-In the beginning of this paper we include an overview of this strategy, proving various non-trivial background results along the way, as an introduction for readers unacquainted with this topic.
+In this paper we provide an overview of a strategy pioneered by Fontaine and heavily refined by Schoof to classify abelian varieties with prescribed bad reduction.
+Throughout the overview, we prove various non-trivial background results turning it into an introduction for readers unacquainted with this topic.

+With the overview completed, we provide explicit examples of the strategy in action.
+At first we give introductory examples, classifying semistable abelian varieties over $\QQ$ with bad reduction at exactly one of 3 or 5 up to isogeny over $\QQ$.
+We then move onto a harder example, proving the analogous result for 19, which is new.